Sourced Carrollian Fluids Dual to Black Hole Horizons: Geometry: Horizon Embedding

 \subsection{The Metric \& Gauge Choices: Near Horizon}

 We focus on the event horizon of a black hole and the dual Carrollian fluid description of it.
-To work with an event horizon embedded in a 4-dimensional spacetime manifold $\mathscr{M}$, we adopt a version of the general form of the metric in \cite{freidel2024geometrycarrollianstretchedhorizons}.\footnote{Compared to the metric presented in \cite{freidel2024geometrycarrollianstretchedhorizons}, we use a set of coordinates for which the coordinates restricted to the base manifold are the usual coordinates on a sphere, {i.e.,} $z^A = \sigma^A$, and the Jacobian matrix is given by a Kronecker delta, {i.e.,} $J_A^{ B} = \delta_A^B$.} On the other hand, to make contact with the near-horizon metric in Gaussian-null coordinates (as used in \cite{Donnay_2019,Adami_2021, Redondo_Yuste_2023}), we also set the horizontal shift vector $b_A = 0$ while allowing for a non-vanishing horizontal velocity field $V^A$ \cite{freidel2024geometrycarrollianstretchedhorizons}.
+To work with an event horizon embedded in a 4-dimensional spacetime manifold $\mathscr{M}$, we adopt a version of the general form of the metric in \cite{freidel2024geometrycarrollianstretchedhorizons}.\footnote{Compared to the general metric given by Eq.$(62)$ of \cite{freidel2024geometrycarrollianstretchedhorizons}, we use a set of coordinates for which the coordinates restricted to the base manifold are the usual coordinates on a sphere, {i.e.,} $z^A = \sigma^A$, and the Jacobian matrix is given by a Kronecker delta, {i.e.,} $J_A^{ B} = \delta_A^B$.}

+On the other hand, to make contact with the near-horizon metric in Gaussian-null coordinates (as used in \cite{Donnay_2019,Adami_2021, Redondo_Yuste_2023}), we also set the Carrollian connection $b_A=0$ while allowing for a non-vanishing velocity field $V^A$.
 We further rescale the time coordinate to absorb the scale factor $\alpha$ so that it does not explicitly appear in our expressions.\footnote{Absorbing $\alpha$ into the time coordinate allowed the system of partial differential equations obtained through the perturbative scheme (section~\ref{secIII:level1} below) to close.
-An affine choice of $\alpha$ is further discussed in the Appendix~\ref{appendix:lgauge}.} With these choices, the metric on $\mathscr{M}$ is given by the line element
+An affine choice of $\alpha$ is further discussed in the Appendix~\ref{appendix:lgauge}.} With these choices, the metric on $\mathscr{M}$ is given by the line element\footnote{Each constant-$r$ slice of this metric can be expressed in the Randers--Papapetrou parametrization \cite{Donnay_2019}.}

-where $v$ denotes the null time, $r$ is the radial coordinate and $x^A$ denotes the coordinates on a 2-sphere, and $V^2 \equiv q_{AB}V^AV^B$.
+where $v$ denotes the null time, $r$ is the radial coordinate, and $x^A$ denotes the coordinates on a 2-sphere, and $V^2 \equiv q_{AB}V^AV^B$.
 Note that $x^a = \left(v, r, x^A\right)$ are the coordinates on $\mathscr{M}$, $x^i = \left(v, x^A\right)$ are the coordinates on $\mathscr{H}$ and $\mathscr{N}$, and $x^A$ are the coordinates on $\mathcal{S}$, which is the sphere base manifold of $\mathscr{N}$.
 As we will work with small perturbations of a Schwarzschild black hole in Section~\ref{secV:level1}, one can interpret the coordinates as perturbed versions of the advanced Eddington--Finkelstein coordinates.